Statistical inference on representational geometries: Discussion

 \subsection{How many subjects, conditions, repetitions, and measurement channels?}

 Statistical inference gains power when more data are collected along any dimension.
 More independent measurement channels, more subjects, more conditions and more repetitions all help.
 How much data is needed along each of these dimensions depends on the experiment.
 The most helpful dimension to extend is the one that currently limits generalization.
-When crossvalidation across repeated measurements (i.e. crossnobis RDMs) is used to eliminate the bias of the distance estimates, using more repetitions brings an additional performance bonus because it reduces the variance contributed by the unbiased estimates \citep[][Online methods \ref{met:optim}]{diedrichsen2021}.
+When crossvalidation across repeated measurements is used to eliminate the bias of the distance estimates (as in the crossnobis estimator), using more repetitions brings an additional performance bonus because it reduces the variance increase associated with unbiased estimates \citep[][Appendix \ref{App:SNR}]{diedrichsen2021}.